arangodb/arangodb/DEPRECATED.md

 * Traversal: The usage of the traversal datasource `collectionDatasourceFactory` is no longer suggested, it will be deprecated in the next version.
 Please use `generalGraphDatasourceFactory` instead.
 * Http: The api `_api/graph` is no longer suggested, it will be deprecated in the next version.
 Please use the general graph api `_api/gharial` instead.
 * Http: In `POST _api/traversal` the usage of the body parameter `edgeCollection` is no longer suggested, it will be deprecated in the next version.
 Please use `graphName` instead.
+* MRuby: The MRuby server integration for arangod has been removed and can no longer be used.

 ## 2.3